Angry-Potato/go-pay-me/README.md

 The [docs](docs) dir now contains up-to-date HTML docs based on the [payments.swagger.json](design/payments.swagger.json), and the design dir contains up-to-date PDF and asciidocs.

 ## Implementation :weight_lifting_man:

+The implementation directory contains the API implementation in golang.
+I used [dep](https://golang.github.io/dep/) for dependency management because, in my experience, it is the most reliable dependency management system for golang and I didn't want to waste time fiddling with dependency versions.

+The golang app is built, tested, and deployed using a multistage Dockerfile.
+The production stage of the image was initially `FROM scratch` to be as small as possible but some minimal tooling was required in the image to have the container reliably testable, `prod-test` and `prod` stages are not a good idea because we should test exactly what runs in production, so the production image is based from alpine instead.

+There are two docker-compose files:

+- [docker-compose.yml](implementation/docker-compose.yml) - used as a way of running the app locally, consists of the app, and a postgres db.
+- [docker-compose.test.yml](implementation/docker-compose.test.yml) - used as a way of full-stack testing the app locally, consists of the app, a tester app, and a postgres db.

+### Building :building_construction:

+The following instructions assume you are in the [implementation](implementation) directory.

+To build the app, generate the `app` binary by running the make command:

+    make build

+To build the docker image containing the production-ready app and its' test stage, run the make command:

+    make build-docker-image